 Methods

+The data collection tools were developed by the audit project working group and approved for use by HQIP and the NHS Review of Central Returns (ROCR), now renamed the Burden Advice and Assessment Service.
 There was a pilot of the questionnaires and web-based information technology (IT) tool prior to the audit launch in February 2014.
-Patient consent was recorded for all analysed data.
+Patient consent, using HQIP and ROCR approved processes, was obtained at baseline and recorded for all analysed data.

 All individuals > 16 years presenting to specialist rheumatology services in England and Wales with new onset peripheral joint polyarthritis were included in the audit.
 Patients were recruited if they had RA, psoriatic arthritis, peripheral arthritis linked with spondyloarthropathy (not pure axial spondyloarthropathy) and undifferentiated arthritis but were excluded if they had crystal arthritis or arthritis caused by infection (viral or septic arthritis) or linked with connective tissue disorders/vasculitis.

-Clinician derived 28 joint disease activity scores (DAS 28) ) [4] were recorded, when assessed at appointments, at baseline and up to 3 months of specialist review for patients with an RA pattern of disease (defined by the presence of polyarticular disease (>5 joints involved) or pauciarticular disease with positive CCP antibodies).
+Clinician derived 28 joint disease activity scores (DAS 28) ) [5] were recorded, when assessed at appointments, at baseline and up to 3 months of specialist review for patients with an RA pattern of disease (defined by the presence of polyarticular disease (>5 joints involved) or pauciarticular disease with positive CCP antibodies).
+Follow up data capture was for Rheumatoid Arthritis (RA) patients only, given the quality standards being assessed are for RA

 Patient reported outcome and experience measures (PROMs and PREMs) and information on ability to work were also collected.

-The PROM used was the Rheumatoid Arthritis Impact of Disease (RAID) score [5]; a validated tool for RA patients.
+The PROM used was the Rheumatoid Arthritis Impact of Disease (RAID) score [6]; a validated tool for RA patients.
 The RAID score is a patient-derived composite measure of the impact of RA, assessing pain, functional capacity, fatigue, physical and emotional wellbeing, quality of sleep and coping.
 The overall score ranges from 0 (best) to 10 (worst).
-PROM data was collected at presentation and after 3 months of specialist review.
+PROM data was collected for all patients at presentation and after 3 months of specialist review for RA patients.
 Prior to this audit’s launch, there were no established tools for assessing work status in patients with inflammatory arthritis.
-Following consultation with experts in the field and with patient representatives, a short questionnaire was developed and agreed.
+Following consultation with experts in the field and with patient representatives, a short questionnaire was developed, agreed and piloted and was completed as part of the patient follow up questionnaire.
 Impact on a patient’s ability to work is presented for patients of working age i.e. 16-65 years.

-The PREM used was an adaptation for use at 3 months of the tool developed by Commissioning for Quality in Rheumatoid Arthritis (CQRA) group with the UK National Rheumatoid Arthritis Society for patients with RA ) [6].
+The PREM used was an adaptation for use at 3 months of the tool developed by Commissioning for Quality in Rheumatoid Arthritis (CQRA) group with the UK National Rheumatoid Arthritis Society for patients with RA ) [7].
 To ensure confidential feedback PREM data was collected after 3 months of specialist review via individuals not involved in the patients care.
+The processes adopted were necessarily individual to individual trusts but, in general, were provided by non clinical audit staff.
 The PREM question analysed for this report was “overall in the past 3 months I have had a good experience of care for my arthritis” with responses categorised as agree (agree or strongly agree), neither agree nor disagree, disagree (disagree or strongly disagree) and not answered.
+Individual trusts have access to the full questionnaire responses.
+Translators required for any consultations were available to assist patients with their questionnaires.

-Achievement of the 7 NICE Quality Standards (3) and information on key factors potentially impacting on patient experience and outcomes (catchment population; numbers of whole time equivalent consultants and specialist staff; availability of EIA clinics) were also assessed and have been reported separately [7].
+Achievement of the 7 NICE Quality Standards [3] and information on key factors potentially impacting on patient experience and outcomes (catchment population; numbers of whole time equivalent consultants and specialist staff; availability of EIA clinics) were also assessed and are reported separately [8].

-The Medical Research Council (MRC) Lifecourse Epidemiology Unit in Southampton supplied the statistical analyses using appropriate scientific methodology.
+The Medical Research Council (MRC) Lifecourse Epidemiology Unit in Southampton analysed the data.

 Results